 First things first we hired a car, surprisingly reasonable.
 For four days we paid about £115.
 I booked this in advance and it’s more or less what I would pay in London if not less.
 A tip on booking the car rental online is to go directly to the site of the rental cars.
 I booked twice via Avis and then Europe car for an Avis car.
 When we picked up the car I ended up having to give them my details again because Europe car hadn’t passed on all my details when I was collecting the car.
 Shop around for the prices and once you find one book directly with the car rental.
 This way you will save a lot of time when you pick up your car as the middlemen websites don’t transfer your details over to the car rental company.
 So now imagine if a few people book through this middlemen sites you will all have to wait a long time in the queue for all your details to be taken down again when all that was required was to reconfirm them and collect the car.
 One most of my recent trips around Europe I have found renting a car a lot easier to explore as I can do it on my own timetable than having to figure out buses, trains, and all sorts.
 Our trip around Andalucia and Iceland we explored via our own self-guided touring and exploring.
 It feels a lot more relaxed too.

 For Bergen, if you are only visiting Bergen you definitely do not need a car as getting around on their buses and trams are so much easier.
-The majority of sights are also within working distance.
-We stayed right in the heart of the city, just a few meters from the fish market and harbor.
+You can purchase the Bergen Card in advance which allows you free entry to museums and attractions as well as free public transport.
+The majority of sights are also within working distance but to get your barrings around the city as well as see things that are slightly further afield you can also do a hop-on hop-off bus tour.
+As far as were to stay in Bergen, we stayed right in the heart of the city, just a few meters from the fish market and harbor.
 We stayed at P-Hotels but you have several hotel options in Bergen that are close to tourist sights.
 Below I am sharing places and things to do in Bergen.

 1. Food First – Located between the fjords and Bergen’s 7 mountains.
 Explore the fish market and sample freshly caught seafood.
 You can also dine alfresco or grab something on the go.